 Purchases, donations and fundraiser contributionsWe work with a different company to process payments so we can stay focused on improving our platforms, and empowering people to create change.
 When you make a payment, you agree to use a valid payment method.

-We may provide you the ability to purchase promotional items related to petitions and campaigns (for example our Promoted Petitions), make a charitable donation to a third party organization, contribute to a fundraiser, or purchase other products or services.
+We may provide you the ability to purchase promotional items related to petitions and campaigns (for example through our Promoted Petitions), make a charitable donation to a third party organization, contribute to a fundraiser, or purchase other products or services.

 You agree that, for all purchase, donation, or contribution transactions, (a) you will not use an invalid or unauthorized payment method; (b) you will be charged using the payment method you designate; and (c) all transactions are final and non-refundable (unless otherwise determined by Change.org in its sole discretion).
 You understand and acknowledge that payments made to Change.org are not tax-deductible as charitable donations.
 Charitable donations to qualified tax-exempt organizations made through our platforms may be tax-deductible.
 Please review any relevant terms and conditions of the receiving organization when making a donation.